-The joint public consultation exercise is led by the HB working with the applicant.
+The joint public consultation exercise is led by the Health Board (HB) working with the applicant.
 It invites the views of residents and other interested people and organisations within the area where the proposed premises are located and measures their support for the opening of a new pharmacy at this address.

 The exercise must invite views on the following issues: